probonopd/font-leutkirch/README.md

 Font sources are published in a public repository and an open workflow is used for building, testing and releasing.
 You can contribute and report issues but please don't use this in production yet.

+## Download

+Fonts in OTF and TTF format can be downloaded from [GitHub Releases](../../releases/tag/continuous).

 ## Copyright and License
 For copyright and licensing information - including any Reserved Font Names - see [OFL.txt](OFL.txt).